vygr/ChrysaLisp/STATUS.md

 Editor pulls in `boot.inc` to the matches dictionary on startup.

+Viewer application now shares most of the Editor engine source.
+Can copy from Viewer to clipboard now.

 ------

 Find and replace added to the Editor app.
 Multiple buffers, save all buffers,